 Craggy Pinnacle Hike

 The North Fork Reservoir, where the Cornucopia scenes were filmed, is off limits to the public, but you can see the lake from the Craggy Pinnacle Trail, accessed at the Craggy Gardens visitors center on the Blue Ridge Parkway northeast of Asheville.
-Follow the law and stick to the established trail, the better to minimize damage to the environment.
+Follow the law and stick to the established trail to minimize damage to the environment.

 Lower Douglas Falls Hike